-As pointed out by \citet*{Ben-Feller-Rothstein_2021_JRSSB}, with multiple treated units, the SC weights could be constructed in two ways: (i) optimizing the separate fit for each treated unit; (ii) optimizing the pooled fit for the average of the treated units.
+\begin{remark}[Weighting Matrix] As pointed out by \citet{BenMichael-Feller-Rothstein_2021_JRSSB}, with multiple treated units, the SC weights could be constructed in two ways: (i) optimizing the separate fit for each treated unit; and (ii) optimizing the pooled fit for the average of the treated units.
 These ideas can be accommodated by choosing a proper weighting matrix $\bV$.
-For example, taking $\bV=\bI_{T_0MN_1}$ yields
+For example, assume $T_{i0}=T_0$ for simplicity.
+Taking $\bV=\bI_{T_0MJ_1}$ yields